Clean. Safe. Reliable. 24/7.

-The Cedar Rapids Water Division continuously works to provide the best quality drinking water and service to our customers.
+The Cedar Rapids Water division works around the clock to provide the best quality drinking water and service to our customers.

 Your Municipal Utility Bill